All nodes in Blender are based on a similar construction. This applies to any type of node. These parts include the Title, Sockets, Preview and more.

 Used to pass a true or false value.

 Indicates that the socket accepts/produces color information.
 The colors may or may not have an alpha component depending on the node tree type.

 - Float (gray)

-Indicates numeric value’s information.
-It can either be a single numerical value or a so-called «value map».
-(You can think of a value map as a gray-scale map where the different amount of bright/dark reflects the value for each point.)
+Indicates that the socket accepts/produces floating-point numbers.
+It can either be a single value or a so-called «value map».
+(You can think of a value map as a grayscale image where the brightness of a pixel represents its value.)
 If a single value is used as an input for a «value map» socket, all points of the map are set to this same value.
-Common use: Alpha maps and value options for a node.

 Indicates vector, coordinate and normal information.